Stereotactic Breast Procedures Certification FAQ

 The Society offers a pre-meeting stereotactic course at our Annual Meeting and several other pre-meeting courses that cover breast imaging material.
 Our Annual Meeting's General Session offers approximately 2 hours of breast imaging CME as well.
 The American College of Surgeons and several other organizations offer stereotactic breast procedures CME that also meet the requirements.
 Some on-line category I CME in breast imaging is also acceptable as part of the total credit hours.

 The review of a basic stereotactic breast imaging course materials in conjunction with clinical case experience will help in preparing you for the exam.
-The Stereotactic Written Exam tests for understanding of all elements associated with the performance of a stereotactic breast procedure, including knowledge of radiation and physics, stereotactic principles as well as all aspects your stereotactic table.
+The Stereotactic Online Exam tests for understanding of all elements associated with the performance of a stereotactic breast procedure, including knowledge of radiation and physics, stereotactic principles as well as all aspects your stereotactic table.
 Questions will also relate to dealing with dilemmas, clip placement and appropriate follow up.

 Yes, the reports generated from the Mastery from the percutaneous procedure module contain all of the required elements of the stereotactic procedure reports.